Legal Redaction

 Choose the export mode deliberately, per matter

-Rasterized PDF export turns each page into an image and is the strongest assurance against text-layer leaks.
-Native PDF export keeps the text layer for unredacted parts, runs verification, and falls back to rasterizing any page it cannot verify.
+Flattened image PDF export turns each page into a picture and is the strongest assurance against text-layer leaks.
+Native PDF export keeps the text layer for unredacted parts, runs verification, and converts any page it cannot verify to an image.
 Different matters call for different defaults — the choice should be conscious, not accidental.

 Verify the export, every time